shivapoudel/woocommerce-esewa/readme.txt

 WooCommerce eSewa is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with WooCommerce Bcash.
+You should have received a copy of the GNU General Public License along with WooCommerce eSewa.
 If not, see <http://www.gnu.org/licenses/>.